So you’ve got an awesome business idea and want to bring it to life.

 You provide incredible value to your customers, now it’s a matter of figuring out how much to charge or which revenue streams fit your business best.

-Before we talk about charging your customers for your product or service, it’s important to realize that there are more options than you might have initially thought.
+It’s important to realize there are more options than you might think.
 Did you know with the product you’ve got and are thinking of bringing to market, it’s possible to license (or rent) the rights to a larger company and receive a percentage of every sale?

-One thing I would urge you to do is to think outside the box with this one.
-The most effective ways of doing things may not be the conventional ways.
+Ye, think outside the box.
+The most effective ways of doing things may not be conventional.
 When you’re able to pivot and adapt to new environments as an entrepreneur, you’re much more likely to succeed.

-For one last example of a business thinking outside of the box, my friend Nancy L. Seibel chimed in to add another way this kind of structure could be used in your business.
+One last example of how you can generate revenue thinking outside of the box.
+Our friend Nancy L. Seibel chimed in to add another way this kind of structure could be used in your business.

 This is what our heating contractor does.
 We joined their Comfort Club, for an annual $99.
 That makes us a priority customer, plus gives us something like 10% off.
 Basically we earned back a good piece our $99 with our first (expensive) repair.
 And yes, now we’re not likely to switch to another heating contractor so this model works so well for everyone involved!

-With a business plan and your goals set up to measure progress, you’re ready to move on to another aspect of your startup phase: increasing brand awareness and visibility.
-You’ve set up your social media strategy, but have you thoroughly thought through your communication approach?
+With a Business Plan and your goals set up to measure progress, you’re ready to move on to increasing brand awareness and visibility.
+You’ve set up your social media strategy, but have you thought through your communication approach?

-How you communicate with your audience makes all the difference in connecting with them on a deep level and building that relationship of trust, which increases your visibility with them and transforms them from leads to customers.
+How you communicate with your audience makes all the difference in connecting on a deep level and building relationships of trust, which increases visibility and transforms them from leads to customers.
 In order for them to trust you and be interested in what you say, you need to talk their lingo.
-This means:

 These components make up your buyer persona, a.k.a. your target audience, potential and active customers; basically, the people you help through the startup you’ve founded.
 The same way you ask questions and have a list for your business plan, works for your social media strategy too; and the buyer persona piece of your online strategy has its own set of criteria.